 Improving RTE implementation is not just administrative reform—it is about protecting the aspirations of millions of families.

-How the System Can Be Improved
+How the System Can Be Improved in RTE Admission 2026-27

 To make RTE admissions more effective: